ISAITB/docs-tdl/source/testcase/index.rst

 .. note::
     **Test module import:** The GITB TDL schema allows also for ``module`` elements to be defined for the import of test modules (validation, messaging and processing handlers).
-This approach is no longer supported as it required the handler implementations to be bundled within the test bed itself.
+This approach is no longer supported as it required the handler implementations to be bundled within the Test Bed itself.
 The preferred and simpler approach now is to simply define the handler in the respective test step (e.g. the ``verify`` step's ``handler`` attribute for validators) without previously importing it.

 .. index:: preliminary (Test case)